 There is something magical about the allure of an old-fashioned steam locomotive.
 Who hasn't wanted to pull the chain to hear that iconic whistle echo through time?
 Railtown 1897 State Historic Park is a trip through history featuring "Movie Star locomotive" Sierra #3.
 The iconic engine has at least 80 movie and television credits from 1919 all the way to the mid 1990's.
 Perhaps the most famous appearance was as he ill-fated train used by Doc Brown and Marty McFly in Back to the Future III.

-Weekend excursions on the historic trains are now open again!
-Docent-lead tours are currently on hold during the pandemic, but visitors are encouraged to go on the self-lead tour and bring a picnic lunch to enjoy on the grounds.
-When normal activity resumes, the trains take guests on a 6-mile, 45-minute journey through time and California's Gold Country.
+Weekend excursions on the historic trains are running!
+Go on a docent-lead tour or a self-lead tour and bring a picnic lunch to enjoy on the grounds.
+The trains take guests on a 6-mile, 45-minute journey through time and California's Gold Country.

 The aforementioned locomotive isn't the only Jamestown resident to have film credits to its name, many a location scout has chosen a Jamestown attraction as a backdrop for their film or show.
 Some of the more than 200 locations are highlighted along the Walk of Fame stretching from downtown all the way to the Railtown 1897 State Historic Park.
 You'll see iconic locations from "Petticoat Junction", "Little House on the Prairie", "Bonanza" and of course, "Back to the Future III."